Goat Heart Bolognese

-The recipe is very easy, but you’ll need a meat grinder to grind the hearts.
-Once the hearts are trimmed and ground, a simple sauce is made starting with ground carrot, onion, and celery, followed by the hearts, wine, milk, tomato, and herbs.
-The mixture simmers slowly for an hour or two, and, from there, can be frozen or stored for months at a time without the quality suffering.
+The recipe is easy: the meat is cooked into a simple sauce with ground carrot, onion, and celery, wine, milk, tomato, and herbs.
+The mixture simmers slowly for an hour or two, and, from there, can be frozen or stored for months at a time.
 Straight from the pot after cooking, the ragu will taste great, but for a real restaurant style dish, try Chef’s tutorial for heating up scoops of the cooled sauce with a splash of tomato, parsley, and a knob of butter.
-It’s one of our favorite ways to eat goat hearts yet!

 Chef Alan BergoThis recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a veteran of the culinary industry, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 He’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at his site Forager Chef.

-A take on the classic Italian pasta sauce.
+A take on the classic Italian pasta sauce using grass fed goat meat.
 Serves 4-6

 Prep Time20 minutes